Stellantis/stellantis.github.io/webapi/b2c-quickstart_connect.md

 ## 1.3 SELECT PRODUCTS

 Now you have an account hosting your APP:
-- You can browse available APIs on *API Product* tab.
+- You can browse available API on *API Product* tab.
 - Then select *Connected Car - B2C* in the list.
 - Choose a plan by clicking on *subscribe*, select your app and press subscribe again.